stillbigjosh/stillbigjosh.github.io/writeups/red-team-workflow.md

 This is Part 3 of an Active Directory series:

 - [Part 1 - Building a Active Directory Cyber Range with Elastic on Ludus](https://stillbigjosh.github.io/writeup.html?file=writeups/goad-writeup.md) covers the lab build.
-- [Part 2 - Detection Scenarios for Active Directory](https://stillbigjosh.github.io/writeup.html?file=writeups/detection-scenarios.md) covers the pentest approach and what Elastic detects.
+- [Part 2 - Detection Scenarios for Active Directory](https://stillbigjosh.github.io/writeup.html?file=writeups/detection-scenarios.md) covers some detection scenarios using Elastic.
 - **Part 3 (this post)** runs the same attack chain through a C2 framework and compares the detection footprint against the pentest approach.

 The lab uses GOAD-Light (a multi-domain Active Directory environment with intentional misconfigurations) with Elastic Security as the SIEM/EDR layer.
 The topology is a standard forest with a parent domain, a child domain, two domain controllers, and a member server.
 Any AD lab with similar structure would produce the same results.
 The only addition for this post is an **Adaptix C2 server** (LXC container, 10.1.10.50).
 Adaptix is the C2 server.
-Kharon is the agent that runs on target hosts.
+[Kharon](https://github.com/entropy-z/Kharon) is the agent that runs on target hosts.

 | Host | Role | IP | OS | Domain |
 |------|------|----|----|--------|